tmorse2222/SpecifiedPasswordGenerator/README.md

 WHEN the password is generated<br>
 THEN the password is either displayed in an alert or written to the page<br>
 <br>
-This challenge is utilizes JavaScript basics to take an existing code and create a working password generator.
+This challenge utilizes JavaScript basics to take an existing code and create a working password generator.
 Although only trivial changes were made to sourcing in our HTML and CSS documents, our JS script is heavily modified and the main feature of this project.
 <img src="assets/images/screenshot.png" alt="A screenshot of the deployed application">
 A link to the deployed application can be found <a href="https://tmorse2222.github.io/SpecifiedPasswordGenerator/">here</a>